vboyev-MSFT/defender-docs/CloudAppSecurityDocs/microsoft-365-security-center-defender-cloud-apps.md

 SOC analysts can triage, investigate, and hunt across all Microsoft Defender XDR workloads, including cloud apps.

-Take a look in Microsoft Defender XDR at <https://security.microsoft.com>.
+Take a look in the Microsoft Defender portal at <https://security.microsoft.com>.

 Learn more about the benefits: [Overview of Microsoft Defender XDR](microsoft-365-defender.md).